grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Then she repeated the transmission of the tones.
 Another minute passed.

-Then a crackly male voice came over the radio, "I see you over there, you hulking ugly gray fuckin' submarine.
+Then a crackly male voice came over the radio, "I see you over there, you hulking ugly gray fuckin' whale carcass.
 And I guess you know I'm here.
 Why are ya sittin' on the surface, and what do ya want with me?"

-Percy hesitated, and then transmitted back, "Well, first let me state flat out that we're nothing but a cargo sub --- and let me emphasize: un-fucking-armed.
-Second, we've been severely damaged, and swam through an icy hell to get back to the surface.
+Percy hesitated, and then transmitted back, "Well, first let me state flat out that we're nothing but a cargo sub --- and let me emphasize: un-fucking-armed. _No_ weapons, got me?
+Second, we've been severely damaged, and swam through some kind of icy hell to get back to the surface.
 We're out of fuel and extremely low on power.
 Long and short is that we're in some desperate need of help, and you are the only contact we've seen in these fucking desolate waters."

 Another moment passed.
 "Yeah.
 Well.
 These waters are empty because the Authorities running this territory right now are a bunch of tight-sphinctered class-A-holes who seem more interested in shooting down transports than letting any commerce commence.
 It's a fucking bad place to be not moving and on the surface."

 "Not moving is hardly typical for us.
 What are you sitting on there?
 We don't see any ship in the scope.
 Any assistance you can offer would be much appreciated."

-"Ehh, I'm not one who is much for offering assistance, so for the next few minutes here I think I'm not going to show ya what I'm riding.
+"Ehh, I'm not one who is much for offering assistance, so I don't think I'm gonna show ya what I'm riding, at least not just yet.
 But if yer telling the truth, I don't envy your dire-ass situation."

 "I absolutely understand your unwillingness to not tip your hand.
 Anything I can do to reassure you we aren't anything other than what we say we are?"